neonichu/tdd-is-dead-or-is-it/testing.md

 ---

-### An automated program that describes intent and and verifies behaviour repeatably.
+### An automated program that describes intent and verifies behaviour repeatably.

 ---